Zebra murders: 1973

 On October 20, 1973, Richard Hague (30) and his wife, Quita (28), were abducted at gunpoint and forced into a van while walking from their Telegraph Hill home in San Francisco.
 Quita's body was found nearly decapitated at a railroad track over four miles away.
 Richard, who had been beaten unconscious, was later found wandering near her body with his hands bound and his head and face slashed.
-He was able to give police a description of the attackers, describing them as three young black men in a white van.
-The description matched an earlier abduction attempt of three boys, ages 11 to 15.
+He was able to give police a description of the attackers, describing them as three young Black men in a white van.
+The description matched an earlier attempted abduction of three boys, ages 11 to 15.

-On October 30, Frances Rose (28) was shot repeatedly in her car near the University of California Extension.
+On October 30, Frances Rose (28) was fatally shot in her car near the University of California Extension.
 A witness to the shooting said a man sitting in the passenger seat shot Rose and then jumped out of the car.
 The man was identified as Jessie Lee Cooks and he was arrested shortly after.

 On November 9, Robert Wayne Stoeckmann (27) was shot by Leroy Doctor.
 Just before the shooting, Stoeckmann, a field clerk for Pacific Gas and Electric Company, was picking up paperwork from various projects when a well-dressed man asked him for directions to a filling station.
 The man then pushed Stoeckmann behind a fence and pulled out a .32 caliber revolver, shooting him in the neck.
 Stoeckmann survived the attack, took the gun away from the man and shot him three times.
 Leroy Doctor was arrested and sentenced to a term of 9 1/2 years to life in prison.

 On November 25, Saleem Erakat (53) was found dead in his store across from the San Francisco Civic Center.
 His body was found near an empty cash register, shot in the head, his hands bound with his own necktie.
 Over $1,000 had been stolen.
 Erakat's wallet was found empty on a Muni bus later that day.
 It was revealed that Erakat's murderer was a regular customer who had greeted Erakat in Arabic before his murder.
-His death was unique in that he was one of the few persons of color killed by the Zebra murderers.
+His death was unusual in that he was one of the few persons of color killed by the Zebra murderers.